 The south of Scotland in general, but the Borders and Southern Ayrshire in particular, are often overlooked by visitors to Scotland, who stream into Edinburgh or Glasgow and then head north.
-So much of the history of Scotland focuses on the mountains, lochs and glens of the highlands and the outer isles that travellers often forget to take in the majesty of the southern fringes of Scotland.
+So much of the history of Scotland focuses on the mountains, lochs and glens of the Highlands and the outer isles that travellers often forget to take in the majesty of the southern fringes of Scotland.
 South Ayrshire is no exception and is an area of incredible beauty with a wonderful coastline, rugged terrain and dramatic landscape, on which some world famous golf courses are perched, various famous rivers run through and many hills overlook.
 It’s a gentle, slightly hidden away part of Scotland but there is much to see and enjoy.
 I have enjoyed discovering Southern Ayrshire and hope that you enjoy reading about it here.

 We send our guests to the magnificent Glenapp Castle, which is also perched up high and overlooks the small volcanic island of Ailsa Craig, famous for its blue hone granite used to make curling stones.
 Glenapp has its own boat which can be used to access the island for picnics and fun walks, amongst the 7000 pairs of gannets.
 A little further north is the magical Culzean Castle built during the age of enlightenment by the great Robert Adam, Scotland’s most distinguished architect, and since 1945, the setting for General Eisenhower’s private penthouse apartment, given to him by a grateful nation and now available for private functions.
 The castle has wonderful gardens, magnificent state rooms and sits in a very dramatic position on the cliff’s edge.